Pruned-ADAPT-VQE: compacting molecular ans\"atze by removing irrelevant operators: Introduction

 \section{Introduction}

 Quantum simulation has long been regarded as one of the most promising applications of quantum computing, with the potential to achieve a significant quantum advantage \cite{bharti2022, McArdle2020}.
-Early quantum simulations were performed using the Phase Estimation Algorithm (PEA).\cite{Aspuru-Guzik2005} However, PEA requires deep quantum circuits and extensive use of controlled operations, making it impractical for near-term quantum devices.
+One of the earliest quantum algorithms designed for applications in quantum chemistry problems is the quantum phase estimation algorithm (QPEA).\cite{Aspuru-Guzik2005} However, QPEA requires deep quantum circuits and extensive use of controlled operations, making it impractical for near-term quantum devices.
 As an alternative, the Variational Quantum Eigensolver (VQE)\cite{Peruzzo:2014, McClean_2016} was introduced, better suited for the Noisy Intermediate-Scale Quantum (NISQ) era \cite{Arute_Arya_Babbush_Bacon_Bardin_Barends_Biswas_Boixo_Brandao_Buell_etal._2019, Preskill2018quantumcomputingi}.
 Despite its advantages, VQE still faces several challenges, including susceptibility to local traps \cite{Anschuetz2022, Bittel2021} and barren plateaus \cite{McClean2018, Arrasmith_2022}, which can hinder optimization and convergence.

 The effectiveness of VQE strongly depends on the choice of ansatz.
 An ideal ansatz should be expressive enough to capture the exact solution while remaining shallow enough to be implemented within the coherence time of current quantum hardware.
 Additionally, it should have a minimal number of parameters to ensure efficient optimization and avoid unnecessary complexity in the classical optimization process.
 In molecular simulations, chemically inspired ans\"atze, such as Unitary Coupled-Cluster (UCC) methods \cite{Romero2018-zr, Lee2019}, are commonly used.
 These ans\"atze encode fermionic excitations applied to an initial state, such as Hartree-Fock.
 However, the direct encoding of fermionic excitations leads to deep circuits with a large number of two-qubit gates, making them impractical for NISQ devices.\cite{Yordanov2020}